kevin-chalmers/set08103/lectures/lecture03/README.md

 ### Working with Repositories

 Git works with *repositories*.
 A repository is the code and history of a code-base.
-Every time you work with Git you are working within a repository: your local repository, and some remote repositories.
+Every time you work with Git you are working within a repository: your local repository.
+You may also work with some remote repositories.
 That is a key idea with Git - your local machine working copy is also a repository.

 You can create your local repository in one of two ways: